 Some communities provide yard waste pick up at the curbside or at drop-off locations.

-If you live inside the city limits of any Greenville County city you should contact their solid waste or public works division to find out more information on yard waste collection.
+If you live inside the city limits of any Greenville County municipality you should contact their solid waste or public works division to find out more information on yard waste collection.

-County residents can take their yard waste to any Twin Chimneys Landfill (preferred), Convenience Center, and some curbside is available.
+County residents can take their yard waste to the Twin Chimneys Landfill (preferred) or any Convenience Center.
 You can even get FREE MULCH at the Twin Chimneys Landfill.
 Vehicles are loaded free of charge 9am-12pm, 1pm-3pm Thursday-Saturday. ½ Scoop (1.5 cubic yards) free, $15 for additional 3 cubic yards.
 For more information contact Greenville County Solid Waste Division at 864-249-9672.

 Yard trimmings can be transformed into compost, which can provide useful nutrients to soil.
 Mixing compost with soil helps control erosion, strengthens soil fertility, maintains pH balance, and encourages the development of healthy roots in plants and trees.
 You can construct your own composting bin in your backyard and reuse the compost.
 A popular type of composting, known as vermicomposting, uses earthworms to recycle organic matter into nutrient-rich vermicompost and worm castings returning organic matter to the soil.